-From code to client: insights from a data scientist’s intriguing journey
+From code to client: Lea’s journey at idalab

 Lea Helmers joined idalab as a data scientist in early 2016.
 With degrees in Mathematics, Computer Science and Linguistics, she was destined to specialize in Natural Language Processing (NLP).
 Her three-year journey at idalab has been a powerful testament of the data scientist’s potential to maximize value for clients by combining data science tools with strategic and conceptual thinking.
 We asked Lea about how this evolution took place, and how she’s coped with it on a personal level.

 Good morning Lea.
 Thanks for joining us first thing on a Monday.